 The exact angle of the roof is not critical.
-I mocked up the roofline using a steeper 22-1/2 degree angle, but I thought that the sharp pitch reduced the front opening too much.
+I mocked up the roofline using a steeper 22 and 1/2 degree angle, but I thought that the sharp pitch reduced the front opening too much.
 The 10-degree roof slope looked good and is steep enough to shed the rain.

 The back edge of the roof is also cut at a 10-degree angle to fit tightly against the back section.
 I also cut a kerf on the underside of the roof, about 1/2" in from the front edge of the board and 1/8" deep.
 The kerf will act as a drip edge to help keep rainwater from flowing over the front edge of the roof and dripping down inside the nesting area.

-Start by lining up one side piece with the floor section.
-I used Titebond glue and 2-1/2 nails to attach the pieces together.
-Then, I attached the other side, making sure that the arcs faced in the same direction.
+Start by lining up one side piece with the floor section, using a bead of water-resistant glue and nails or screws to attach the pieces together.
+Then attach the other side, making sure that the arcs faced in the same direction.

 The roof is attached to the base of the nest box with screws.
 Since the front edge of the roof cantilevers over the nesting area without support, the rear edge is attached securely to the base with screws.